bryaanabraham/bryaanabraham/README.md

 # 💫 About Me:
 I am Interest driven, motivated, hardworking, resilient and a keen learner.
-I enjoy problem solving along with analysis and have a keen<br>interest in mathematics, physics and algorithmic analysis.
+I enjoy problem solving along with analysis and have a keen interest in mathematics, physics and algorithmic analysis.
 I take part in vigorous physical activities on a regular basis along with<br>football and cycling.

 ## 🌐 Socials: